markadrake/humble-umbraco-starter-kit/readme.md

 This project is currently licensed under MIT.
 Please note that after it's official release, the license for particular modules may change.

-## Testimonial
+## Testimonials

-“As the most qualified and insightful developer I know, this is the definitive starter kit for Umbraco available.”
+ï¿½As the most qualified and insightful developer I know, this is the definitive starter kit for Umbraco available.ï¿½

 _- Mark Drake_